 Rather than living off money saved up, investing it in a business is becoming an increasingly popular option to provide long-term income during retirement.

-“I’ve seen a steady increase in the average age of business owners looking to retire across my ten years in business sales” says Sean Mallon CEO of Bizdaq.
+“I’ve seen a steady increase in the average age of business owners looking to retire across my ten years in business sales,” says Mark Fitzgerald-Cooke of Bizdaq.
 “However recently we’ve noticed a tangible increase in the number of people looking to buy a lifestyle business to run during their retirement years.
 I’ve personally witnessed café owners working right into their late seventies.
-I wouldn’t say that every business type is conducive to running in your seventies, but there are certainly a great deal of lifestyle businesses that could be run into a person’s senior years.”
+I wouldn’t say that every business type is conducive to running in your seventies, but there is certainly a great deal of lifestyle businesses that could be run into a person’s senior years.”

 Whilst running a business well into your seventies might seem like undue stress and a lot of extra work, this isn’t always the case.
 There are many different types of businesses that allow a buyer the opportunity to take over a business without having to do a lot of extra hours.

 In our experience, there are three great opportunities for older people to run: